zzzDavid/Dilated-Convolutional-Layer-Implementation/README.md

 This implementation of dilated convolutional layer was accomplished during my internship in Zerotech Inc., Beijing.
 The need for dilated convolutional layer comes from training `CSRNet` for crowd detection.

 ## About Darknet
 Darknet is an open source neural network framework written in C and CUDA by Joseph Redmon.
 It is fast, easy to install, and supports CPU and GPU computation.
-For more information see the [Darknet project website](http://pjreddie.com/darknet).
+For more information please refer to the [Darknet project website](http://pjreddie.com/darknet).
 ### Darknet Dependency
 Darknet has only two dependencies, and they are optional:
 ```